pomodorozhong/blog-nextjs/data/authors/default.md

 github: https://github.com/pomodorozhong
 ---

-I'm pomodorozhong, an independent iOS/Mac developer.
+I'm Jonathan Lee, an independent iOS/Mac developer.
 This blog is about my thoughts on being an indie dev, and also my apps' development log.